 People have no sense of time, schedule, or urgency, which is very unsettling, though in a somewhat (though only somewhat) good way after L.A..
 Today, tomorrow; , , whatever.
 Old guys cruising down

-I had big plans for plunging headlong into the writing of my next book but what I’ve been doing out here instead is I have wound a whole ton of skeins of yarn into balls.
-My friend Christine, whose house I'm watching, left me an entire bag of expensive yarn, including 27 skeins of fine string-like yarn in lush colors of acid green, mauve, robin’s egg blue, and I am just not going to be able to rest, apparently, until I have rolled every last one of these pesky varmints into balls (otherwise the stuff gets hopelessly tangled when you try to knit).
+I had big plans for plunging headlong into my next writing project.
+What I’ve done instead is wound a whole ton of skeins of yarn into balls.
+My friend Christine, whose house I'm watching, left me an entire bag of expensive yarn, including 27 skeins of fine string-like yarn in lush colors of acid green, mauve, robin’s egg blue, and I am just not going to be able to rest, apparently, until I have rolled every last one of them into balls (otherwise the stuff gets hopelessly tangled when you try to knit).

 Though a single ball can take half an hour (and that’s if I don’t screw up, the odds of which are about 70/30), I can’t describe how satisfying I find this.
-You position the skein around the outside of your knees, and start spinning away like the spider in Charlotte's Web, and if you let the strands get at all slack you’re in major trouble.
-Yarn has a will, a brain, and if not a malevolent, at the very least a mischievous, streak.
-My whole life I’ve been looking to feel better, to regulate my mood, to be anesthesized, and I could just sit there indefinitely, winding, winding, especially when combined with watching, say, a Sam Fuller film.
-Last night I watched The Naked Kiss—that is one weird film--and Underworld U.S.A. is on tap.
+You position the skein around the outside of your knees, and if you let the strands get at all slack you’re in major trouble because yarn has a will, a brain, and a mischievous streak.
+I could just sit there indefinitely, winding, winding, especially when combined with watching, say, a Sam Fuller film.
+Last night I watched The Naked Kiss—that is one weird film.